JimothyJohn/uServer/QUICKSTART.md

 upload_port = userver.local
 ```

 Your device is permanently configured to connect to your Wi-Fi on bootup so future uploads can now be over-the-air!
+Connect to your device on the same network at http://userver.local/.